beugi19/Insights-on-Vinho-Verde-Quality/README.md

 • ((D1) from now on) A dataset with 1500 red and 5000 Vinho Verde wines, coming from [CCATR09].
 For every wine, physicochemical (alcohol content, chlorides, sulphates, etc\.) and sensory (wine rating by a sommelier) data are given.

 • (D2) A dataset containing wine reviews.
 This dataset has informations about 150.930 wines from the entire world.
 310 of those are from the Vinho Verde region (39 red and 271 white).
 This database does not contain physicochemical data, but only basic information about the wines, including rating and price.
+Source: Winemag.

 • (D3) A second dataset containing wine reviews, very similar to the first one.
 134 Vinho Verde, 13 red, 121 white.
 Source: https://osvinhos.blogspot.pt